10 Foods That Balance Your Immune System

 Foods that boost your immune system containing vitamin C increase the production of infection-fighting white blood cells and antibodies and increases levels of interferon, the antibody that coats cell surfaces, preventing the entry of viruses.
 Vitamin C reduces the risk of cardiovascular disease by raising levels of HDL (good) cholesterol while lowering blood pressure and interfering with the process by which fat is converted to plaque in the arteries.
 As an added perk, persons whose diets are higher in vitamin C have lower rates of colon, prostate, and breast cancer.

-You don't have to take in massive amounts of vitamin C to boost your immune system.
-Around 200 milligrams a day seems to be a generally agreed-upon amount and one that can be automatically obtained by eating at least six servings of fruits and vegetables a day.
+You don’t have to take in massive amounts of vitamin C to boost your immune system.
+At least 200 milligrams a day seems to be a generally agreed-upon amount and one that can be automatically obtained by eating at least six servings of fruits and vegetables a day.
 See

 Top Seven Vitamin C-Containing Fruits